|Duration||6 Days 5 Nights|

 Brahmatal Trek – Best Winter Trek in Uttarakhand

 A mix of mythos and fascinating views of grand mountains at such a low lie altitude make Brahmatal Trek, one of the best winter treks in Uttarakhand.
-As winter sweeps along the slopes of the Garhwal Himalayas, Most of the treks close but then Brahmatal opens up a winter wonderland.
+As winter sweeps along the slopes of the Garhwal Himalayas, Most of the treks close but then Brahmatal Trek opens up a winter wonderland.

-Hardly we come across such a close views of big mountains like Chaukhambha from Deoriatal Chandrashila or Bandarpunch from Dayara Bugyal, Brahmatal Trek gives the magnified views of Mt Trishul on the right side and on the left lies the grandeur of Mt.
-Nanda Ghunti and tops the list of trek with best mountain views.
+Hardly we come across such close views of big mountains like Chaukhambha from Deoriatal Chandrashila or Bandarpunch from Dayara Bugyal, Brahmatal Trek gives the magnified views of Mt Trishul on the right side and on the left lies the grandeur of Mt.
+Nanda Ghunti and tops the list of the trek with best mountain views.